Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 I wanted to ask your opinion on something concerning immigration.

-We've been hearing a lot about how we need to be careful about deporting a whole bunch of people because the price of this, that, and the other is going to go up and make it more, or I should say less affordable for Americans that do things like buy grapes.
+You've been hearing a lot about how we need to be careful about deporting a whole bunch of people because the price of this, that, and the other is going to go up and make it more, or I should say less affordable for Americans that do things like buy grapes.

-Yeah, yeah, yeah.
+Yeah, yeah.

-Um lettuce, I've heard all this, yeah.
+Lettuce, I've heard all this.

 Oh, yeah.

-Um, so my question to you is it seems the logical thing to me that should we make these immigrants legal somehow, whether it's by um allowing them to become citizens or coming up with a guest worker program.
+So my question to you is: it seems a logical thing to me that should we make these immigrants legal somehow, whether it's by allowing them to become citizens or coming up with a guest worker program, wouldn't it logically follow that if we were to do that, that then they would say, well, let's get paid more.

 So the price would go up anyway.

-At some point, yes, once they've established a skill and they've demonstrated it, it's a natural human tendency to want more.
+Once they've established a skill and they've demonstrated it, it's a natural human tendency to want more.

 That's what the plan is here.

-Let's let's be honest about this.
+Let's be honest about this.

 People move in and out of various income levels all the time throughout their lives.

-Uh but there's a clear desire on the part of some to make sure there's a permanent, low-paid underclass to go out and do these junk jobs, these so-called junk jobs.
+But there's a clear desire on the part of some to make sure there's a permanent, low-paid underclass to go out and do these junk jobs, these so-called junk jobs.

 That's why there are a lot of people cynical about this.

-Unions can't get anybody to join it.
+Because the unions, unions can't get anybody to join.

-Unions are losing workers.
+The unions are losing workers.

-That's why I keep telling you they see victims, they see voters, and the unions see new members paying dues.
+That's why I keep telling you, they see victims, they see voters, and the unions see new members paying dues.

 I agree.